jshea/AngularCRUDmd/doc/readme.md

 ## Technology, tools and installation

 ### Overview
-This application is built using web technologies HTML, JavaScript and CSS.
-It's intended to run in any current browser.
+This application is built using web technologies HTML, JavaScript and CSS and is intended to run in any current browser.
 It's generally tested with the latest versions of Chrome, FireFox and Microsoft Edge.

 This is an overview of the technologies and tools necessary to work with this project.
 More detailed howto/cheatsheets are available in the [doc/quickstartGuides](quickstartGuides) folder.